CCBDA-UPC/Assignments-2025/Lab07.md

             }
 ```

-As you may remember the `eb create` command pushes to a specific AWS S3 bucket a zip containing the file `Dockerrun.aws.json`.
-The previous step updated its contents and this one zips the file and pushes it to the corresponding AWS S3 bucket.
+As you may remember the `eb create` command pushes a zip containing the file `Dockerrun.aws.json` to a specific AWS S3 bucket.
+The previous step updated the file contents and this one zips it and pushes it to the corresponding AWS S3 bucket.

 Everything is ready to create a new AWS Elasticbeanstalk version in the AWS Elasticbeanstalk environment which will host the recently created Docker image that it pulls from AWS ECR.